 Worried about mortgage payments?
 Get the help you’re entitled to.

 During the coronavirus pandemic, it has been hard for millions of homeowners to keep up with their mortgage payments.
-If that sounds like you, under the CARES Act you can ask for help.
+If that sounds like you, you can ask for help.

 Talk to your mortgage servicer

 Your mortgage servicer is the company you send your mortgage payments to each month.
-Call your servicer at the number on your statement.
+Call your servicer at the number on your statement or check their website.
 Or, if you’re already behind and your servicer is calling you—pick up the phone.
-Tell your servicer why you can’t make your monthly payment and ask them for help avoiding foreclosure.
+Tell your servicer you can’t make your monthly payment because of COVID-19 and ask them for help avoiding foreclosure.

 Get expert help from a counselor

 For help talking to your mortgage servicer or understanding your options, contact a HUD-approved housing counseling agency in your area.
-Counselors can develop a tailored plan of action and help you work with your mortgage company, at no cost to you.
+Housing counselors can develop a tailored plan of action and help you work with your mortgage company, at no cost to you.